Cheng-Yaoyu/Sinaporean_Car_Price_Prediction_Methods/README.md

 # CS5228 Project Guidlines

+## Note:
+This project scored **2/108** in the kaggle competition and final assessment.

+Our approach made the difference between the predicted value of the vehicle and the actual value of the vehicle to be only about **$10,000**.

+This project is for **learning reference** use only.

 ## Environment Setup Instructions

 To set up the environment for this code, please follow these steps: